 This section describes how to install and configure the KNIME Python Integration using an existing Anaconda environment.
-If you did not yet set up Anaconda and/or the recommended Python environment, please refer to the Anaconda Setup guide.
+If you haven’t set up Anaconda and/or the recommended Python environment yet, please refer to the Anaconda Setup guide.

 From KNIME Analytics Platform, install the KNIME Python Integration by going to File → Install KNIME Extensions.
 The KNIME Python Integration can be found under KNIME & Extensions or by entering Python Integration into the search box.

-In order to use the previously created Anaconda environment for the KNIME Python Integration, you need to create a start script (shell script on Linux and the Mac, bat file on Windows).
+In order to use the created Anaconda environment for the KNIME Python Integration, you need to create a start script (shell script on Linux and Mac, bat file on Windows).

-If you are using Linux or the Mac, here’s an example shell script for the Python environment:
+If you are using Linux or Mac, here’s an example shell script for the Python environment: